Tour Dates: Throughout June and July 2023

 Each morning we will venture out for a full morning walk, one day visiting the coast and another the Pebblebed Heaths.
 Both sites are very easy to access and will either involve a walk from your guesthouse or a short drive of no more than 20 minutes.

-On the second morning a walk along the the Jurassic Coast World Heritage Site will produce wonderful views of Lyme Bay and the associated coastline.
-Here we will hopefully find a good selection of coastal species such as Rock Pipit, Shag, Cormorant and Fulmar and maybe a hunting Peregrine.
-The adjacent farmland should reveal one of the true specialities of the South West, the Cirl Bunting.
-After the coast walk, we will pop in for one of the best Devon Cream Teas in the country – Cream first of course!
+On the second morning a walk along the the Jurassic Coast World Heritage Site will produce spectacular views of Lyme Bay and the associated coastline with views to Berry Head and Devon’s southern tip at Start Point.
+During the walk we should find a good selection of coastal species such as Rock Pipit, Shag, Cormorant and Fulmar and maybe a hunting Peregrine.
+For those interested, we can also look for Brown Argus butterfly.
+However, it is the adjacent farmland that should reveal one of the true speciality birds of the South West, the Cirl Bunting.
+This species is a huge conservation success story and gives hope for other farmland species which are declining.
+In 1989, the Cirl Bunting was confined to Devon and had declined just over 100 pairs but a focused effort to create more crucial mixed farming habitat for breeding and winter feeding areas has resulted in the population now reaching over 1,000 pairs and crucially, the species has spread in distribution.
+After the coastal walk, we will pop in for one of the best Devon Cream Teas in the country – Cream first of course!

 Please note this is a flexible itinerary which may need to be adjusted slightly dependent on arrival / departure times, weather conditions and the most recent information from our local guides

-Included in cost: Accommodation in twin en-suite rooms, breakfast plus a Cream Tea on one day, ground transport to the East Devon Commons and services of the leader
+Included in cost: Accommodation in twin en-suite rooms, breakfast from day 2 until day 4, a Cream Tea on one day, pick-up/drop-off Exmouth train station and services of the leader.

-Not included in cost: Travel to Budleigh, lunches or dinners, any drinks and travel insurance
+Not included in cost: Travel to/from Exmouth, lunches or dinners, drinks and travel insurance.

-Walking on footpaths along river is flat.
-Walks on heathland and coastal paths are undulating.
-Walking distances will be 6 – 8 miles over the three days.
+The footpaths along the river are flat whereas the terrain on the heathland and coastal paths will be undulating.
+Walking distances will be around 8 – 10 miles over the three days.

 Climate: Variable as with most British Summers!